Advanced Certificate in Drawing and Visual Inquiry 6M4029

 Students who successfully complete the course may gain entry to Third Level Institutes and Colleges through the Higher Education Links Scheme.
 Students can also apply to year two of a Degree programme in art or design subject to availability of places.
 See * CAO

 This is a full-time one-year course and runs from September to May.

 The course is designed to enhance existing skills and capabilities in a variety of art-related fields.

 Full-time registered students of GTI may access a range of adult education courses at a reduced fee.

 GTI reserves the right to make changes in any course, to limit the number of places available or to withdraw a course.
 No part of this information shall be deemed to form a contract between the Institute and a student or third party.

-Siobhan Potter In this year I realised that I needed more and I went on to GMIT to graduate with a first class honours because of the start I got in GTI.
-I now work as an artist, my Art work has been shown in national and European exhibitions, and my health has improved to the point where I can work part time as a psychotherapist.
-Each practice compliments the other.
-All of this is due to the good start I got in GTI.
+On graduating from GTI, I went on to GMIT to complete a first class honours degree.
+I now work as an artist, and my art work has been shown nationally and in European exhibitions.
+I also work part time as a psychotherapist, where each practice compliments the other.
+All of this is due to the good start I got by studying Art at GTI.